newell/newell.github.io/projects/math/index.md

 # Math Solutions

-I am currently working through the exercises of several Mathematics textbooks.
+The PDFs here are from self-study through several textbooks a few years ago.

-The pdfs for this repository are hosted here as a convenience.
-They are updated as I progress through the exercises.
+I only completed as much as I had motivation for but I am posting them here in the event that they can be of some help to someone.

 There are bound to be errors, in proofs or other items.
-Please let me know.
+Please let me know if you find any errors at `newell dot jensen at gmail dot com`.

 ## Classical Mathematical Logic, Epstein